The Spartans proceeded to win a playoff contest as well against Sequoyah.

-Koester also had high praise for juniors LJ Pope, who had six touchdown catches last year, and Anthony Brown at the wide receiver position.
+Koester also had high praise for rising juniors LJ Pope, who had six touchdown catches last year, and Anthony Brown at the wide receiver position.

-Senior safety Trevon Simmons is the top returning tackler for the Spartans with 78 total stops last year.
+Rising senior safety Trevon Simmons is the top returning tackler for the Spartans with 78 total stops last year.

 “We’ve worked real hard to prepare for this season and doing what we can to help the team,” said Simmons.